Nanjing University mutilation case: Discovery

 The discovery of Diao's remains in the winter of January 1996 was first reported by a sanitation worker who found meat in a bag while sweeping Huaqiao Road in Xinjiekou subdistrict, around 1 kilometre south of the Gulou campus.
-Seeing as the meat was pre-cut into even slices, the worker believed the bag's contents to be pork and brought it home for food.
+Seeing as the meat was pre-cut into even slices, the worker believed the bag's contents to be pork and brought it home.
 While preparing the meat, three human fingers were found.
 The worker reported the discovery to the police who confirmed they were from a human.

 Human remains in plastic-wrapped packages were eventually discovered across eight locations in central Nanjing.
 To the southwest of Gulou campus, there were packages at a construction site on Huaqiao Road and Dajianyin Lane south of the site while to the southeast, bags were found on Xiaofen Bridge.
 At Nanjing University's main building, remains were found at main gate entrance and a nearby sports stadium.
 The police later confirmed the scattered remains were of Diao's and asked her father to visit Nanjing.
 Between 20 and 30 January, Diao's head and clothes were found around Shuizuogang Road, north of the university.